Tuesday, November 16, 2021

 3C 36 F

-Several weeks ago, I was doing a search for toys, when I saw a search result for Chip Channel Restorations.
+Several weeks ago, I was doing a search for toys, when I saw a search result for Chip Channel Restoration.
 I had no idea what this search result was, but when I clicked on the link, I was awestruck.
 The link that had taken me to YouTube, whereupon, I had discovered someone who had a site, where he restored toys back to their original condition.But not just any condition, but to a condition that looked like the toy had just come off the assembly line!

 Each new video on YouTube begins with a tow truck pulling the toy that will be restored on the episode.
 If you copy and paste the address below into your internet address rectangle you will be redirected to Chip'sYoutube website.
 "Chip" prefer's to remain anonymous, hence he asked me to use his pseudonym "Chip".